Oregon’s high court: Developers can’t offset harm to farmers

 SALEM, Ore.
-(AP) — The Oregon Supreme Court has ruled that negative impacts on Oregon’s farmers from non-farm development can’t be offset by making payments.
+(AP) — The Oregon Supreme Court has ruled that negative impacts on Oregon’s farmers from non-farm development can’t be offset by making payments, a newspaper reported.

-The Capital Press reported Friday that the court also ruled this week that it’s not enough for a development to avoid taking away agriculturally-zoned land.
-A project also can’t change costs or agricultural practices for farmers.
+The court also ruled this week that it’s not enough for a development to avoid taking away agriculturally-zoned land — it also can’t change costs or agricultural practices for nearby farmers, The Capital Press reported Friday.

-The ruling settles a lawsuit filed over a planned expansion of a landfill in Yamhill County that would affect nearby farms and orchards.
+The landmark ruling settles a lawsuit filed over a planned expansion of a landfill in Yamhill County that would affect nearby farms and orchards and requires such developments to be analyzed “practice by practice and farm by farm.”

-Waste Management, the owner of the Riverbend Landfill, is reviewing the Oregon Supreme Court’s ruling.
+In 2017, the Oregon Court of Appeals found that the Riverbend Landfill’s expansion was permissible under state land use law because it did not “decrease the supply of agricultural land, the profitability of the farm or the provision of food.”

 Most Read Local Stories